-COPSS (Continuum Particle Simulation Suite) is an open source, libMesh based, software for continuum-particle simulations.
+COPSS (Continuum Particle Simulation Software) is an open source software for continuum-particle simulations.
 The package is designed to be easy to use, extensible, and scalable.
-It currently includes two modules, COPSS-Hydrodynamics to solve hydrodynamic interactions in colloidal suspensions and COPSS-Polarization to solve electrostatic interactions in heterogeneous dielectric media.
-The algorithms beneath COPSS have been published or under-review, but the code framework, user-interface, etc., are still rough.
-We are working on improving COPSS and appreciate your contributions.
+It currently includes three modules, COPSS-Hydrodynamics to solve hydrodynamic interactions in colloidal suspensions, COPSS-Polarization to solve electrostatic interactions in heterogeneous dielectric media, and COPSS-CMA-ES to inversely solve for charges on dielectric particles from particle trajectories.

 COPSS-Polarization solves the electrostatic interactions in charged systems that exhibit sharp discontinuous changes in dielectric permittivity.
 It is based on an efficient $O(N)$ computational approach to model arbitrary-shaped sharp interfaces separating dielectrics with spatially different dielectric permittivities.
 A parallel boundary element Poisson solver is the center of the algorithm.